sphinx-doc/sphinx/doc/config.rst

 These options influence HTML as well as HTML Help output, and other builders that use Sphinx' HTMLWriter class.

+.. confval:: html_theme

+   The "theme" that the HTML output should use.
+See the :doc:`section about theming <theming>`.
+The default is ``'default'``.

+   .. versionadded:: 0.6

+.. confval:: html_theme_options

+   A dictionary of options that influence the look and feel of the selected theme.
+These are theme-specific.
+For the options understood by the builtin themes, see :ref:`this section <builtin-themes>`.

+   .. versionadded:: 0.6

+.. confval:: html_theme_path

+   A list of paths that contain custom themes, either as subdirectories or as zip files.
+Relative paths are taken as relative to the configuration directory.

+   .. versionadded:: 0.6

 .. confval:: html_title

    The "title" for HTML documentation generated with Sphinx' own templates.